-- A. Inspect the power steering system for fluid level and leaks. - B. Inspect the rack & pinion assembly for, bent tie rods, sensors, switches, wiring, any fluid leak, and that it is securely fastened. - C. Inspect steering gear box systems for secure mounting, damaged frame mounting location, u-joints, excessive play in ball sockets, bent steering linkage and any fluid leak that may contact a hot surface (i.e., exhaust). - D. Inspect all visible steering and suspension related sensors, switches, and wiring for damage and proper routing. - E. Inspect for damaged control arms, radius arms, strut rods, sway bar, subframes, trailing arms, and any other suspension components. - F. Inspect all bushings and bearings for signs of deterioration, damage, and/or if worn.
+- A. Inspect the power steering system for fluid level and leaks, inspect the power steering pump drive belt for proper adjustment, and observe the belt condition. - B. Inspect the rack and pinion assembly: check for bent tie rods, sensors, switches, and wiring, check for fluid leaks, and ensure the rack and pinion assembly is securely fastened. - C. Inspect steering gear box systems for secure mounting, damaged frame mounting location, excessive play in ball-type socket joints, and bent steering linkage. - D. Inspect all visible steering and suspension related sensors, switches, actuators, and wiring for damage and proper routing.

-- G. Inspect struts, shocks, and their mounts for physical damage or leaking. - H. Inspect for worn, damaged, or broken springs (air, coil, leaf, and torsion bar).
+- E. Inspect all suspension components for damage, including (but not limited to) the control arms, radius arms, strut rods, sway bar, subframes, and trailing arms. - F. Inspect all bushings for signs of deterioration, damage, and wear. - G. Inspect struts and shocks, and their mounts, for damage and leaks. - H. Inspect springs (air, coil, leaf, and torsion bar) for the following: wear, damage, and breaks.